 Disney mailed me a planning packet.
 On one page were venue options, occupancy limits, and pictures.
 On another page were pictures of cake designs and lists of all the possible sponge and filling flavors.
 Another page had pictures of bouquets.
 There were even more pages for music, venue décor, table linen colors, etc. Then all I had to do was write in the name of the option I wanted (“Oceanside Elegance Bouquet,” “Salted Caramel Fudge Ganache,”) and let them know if I wanted to change/customize anything.
 Then I mailed it back in – and they made it all happen.
 Yep…that’s it.

-Now, if you have a really specific vision in mind (or if you are picky) this might not be a good option.
-If you just HAVE to have cream hydrangeas instead of ivory, or if you NEED a specific monogrammed aisle runner, then a DCL wedding probably isn’t a good fit for you.
-But if you aren’t ovrly particular and are okay with a few dozen options for each category (all beautiful, high-quality options) then you will be fine!
+Now, if you have a really specific vision in mind this might not be a good option.
+If you want an exact kind of bouquet, or a really unique cake design, or particular aisle decor, then a DCL wedding probably isn’t a good fit for you.
+But if you aren’t overly picky and are okay with a few dozen options for each category (all beautiful, high-quality options) then you will be fine!